s-nandi/wasm-explore/joining-wasm-components/README.md

 }
 ```

-And change the contents of `library1/wit/world.wit` to: # TODO
+And change the contents of `library1/wit/world.wit` to:
 ```
 package component:library1;